sls1j/caveSpy/Readme.md

 * Add algorithm to calculate drainage area of given spots.
 * Add full depression shading instead of just dot.
 * Add a GUI to make it easier to use.
+* Implemented 2018-02-01 Add support for an intermediate format that saves the processing data
 * Implemented 2018-01-31 ~~Add a kmz or kml export option to allow for overlaying data on Google Earth~~